j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Forgetting softens the too-taut forms
 of what is irreplaceable

-(Elderly dating in nursing homes; Barthes 'science of the individual')
+(Elderly dating in nursing homes; Barthes' 'science of the individual')

 A planetary museum, pieces which fit
 the base of only one shadow.